 Virtru makes iPhone encryption convenient and secure.
 Virtru integrates easily into your mail app and encrypts emails with one click, using military-grade, client-side encryption.

 There’s no need to collect keys or learn new programs, and you can send group messages — even to recipients who don’t have Virtru installed.
-Virtru Pro gives you even more control over your email security, allowing you to set time limits on emails or just revoke them — even after they’ve been read.
+Virtru for Google Workspace (formerly known as G Suite) encryption gives you even more control over your email security, allowing you to set time limits on emails or just revoke them — even after they’ve been read.
 You can also disable forwarding to stop recipients from sharing sensitive messages.
 Get Virtru for safe, easy encryption across all your devices.